 What is credit?

 Credit is money that you can borrow with the promise to repay it at a later date, usually with interest and fees.
-There are two main types of credit: installment credit (also called a term loan, like a car loan or a mortgage) and revolving credit (also called a line of credit, like a credit card).
+There are two main types of credit: installment credit (also called a term loan, such as a car loan or a mortgage) and revolving credit (also called a line of credit, such as a credit card).

 What does it mean to have good credit?